a sifaka in Madagascar looks at the camera

 What it Lacks

-The last thing I want people to take away from this article is that you only need one lens for Madagascar.
+The last thing I want people to take away from this post is that you only need one lens for Madagascar.

 Sure, you could get away with just the 70-200mm and get 70% or more of the shots you want.
 However, there are absolutely times that you’ll want to slap on a 400mm for wildlife or a 24mm for landscapes.
 Heck, macro lenses are also wildly fun and useful in Madagascar, too!
-If you’d like to read my full article on What’s in My Camera Bag for Madagascar, I do recommend it, so that you understand the context of my favorite lens for Madagascar.
+Read my full post on What’s in My Camera Bag for Madagascar for more context on how I shoot with the 70-200mm and which lenses and other gear I use to supplement it.

 a sifaka in Madagascar looks at the camera

-As you can see, my goal in choosing the best or my favorite lens is one that serves the most and greatest purposes throughout a Madagascar photo adventure.
-It not only has the chance of giving you the most and greatest variety of photos, but given it’s superior quality, shallow depth of field, great portability, and respectable telephoto range, it has a very real chance of giving you your best photos of the trip.
+As you can see, my goal in choosing the best lens or my favorite lens is to find one that serves the most and greatest purposes throughout a Madagascar photo adventure.
+And for my money, the 70-200mm offers the best chance of giving you the most and greatest variety of photos.
+Plus, given its superior quality, shallow depth of field, great portability, and respectable telephoto range, it has a very real chance of giving you your best photos of the trip.

 Best,